Meet the Eggsperts

 The In Ovo team loves poultry and loves biotech.
-Our people have backgrounds in biology, biomedical sciences, microbiology and biotechnology.
+Our people have backgrounds in biology, biomedical sciences, engineering, metabolomics, animal sciences and biotechnology.
 We consider sustainability, efficiency and animal welfare increasingly important focus points in our society, which are very much applicable to the poultry industry.
-Our multidisciplinary team has a wide range of competences and will soon be expanded with engineering, metabolomics and biochemical screening expertise.
-If you believe you have the right skills and experience to further strengthen our team?
+Our multidisciplinary team has a wide range of competences and wants to use these to develop products that make a positive impact.
+Do you believe you have the right skills and experience to further strengthen our team?
 Don't hesitate to contact us with an open application!

 Want to work with us?

 We are always on the look out for enthusiastic people who could help us reach our goals.
 Our team is solution driven, but has a solid scientific background and we are not afraid of some good ol’ research.
-Currently we have a few vacancies.
+Currently we have several vacancies.
 Please check out our recruitment page!

 Board of Observers